DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/speed-up-test-execution.md

 TestCafe emulates real user actions on tested webpages.
 Set the [speed](../../reference/command-line-interface.md#--speed-factor) option to change the emulation speed.

-The highest value of `1` represents the fastest actions on the page.
-This is a default value.
-The minimum value of `0.01` represents a speed that is 100 lower.
-Setting a lower `speed` can be useful for debugging tests, but slows tests down.
+The highest value of `1` represents the fastest possible action speed.
+This is the default `speed` value.
+The minimum value of `0.01` represents a speed that is 100 times lower.
+Setting a lower `speed` can be useful for debugging, but it slows tests down.

-If your tests have `speed` set in the run configuration, disable this setting or set it to `1`.
+If you set a custom`speed` value in the run configuration, disable this setting or set it to `1`.

 ## Run Tests in Local Browsers